Steve Jobs death: Flowers and eulogies at flagship store

 "It was quite strange.
 I felt slightly uneasy because just finding out someone died makes you feel a bit weird, and it is quite sad," said 20-year-old medical student Asmah Abdul-Hamid.

 "But the staff don't seem to be showing it.
 I thought they'd at least wear something black or maybe have a black ribbon tied around.
-It's as if nothing happened."'iPhone inspiration'
+It's as if nothing happened."